gutobenn/contact-form-7-group-mail/readme.txt

 = What version of Contact Form 7 I need? =

-This plugin was succesfully tested on 3.3.1, but it probably works with other versions.
+This plugin was succesfully tested on versions between 3.3.1 and 4.0.3, but it probably works with other versions.

 == Screenshots ==